 The Culver Studios

 Located in Culver City, California, The Culver Studios is one of the entertainment industry’s most treasured independent film and television studios.
-Originally built in 1918 by silent movie pioneer Thomas Ince, The Culver Studios has been home to some of the most famous productions in Hollywood history, including Citizen Kane and E.T.
+Originally built in 1918 by silent movie pioneer Thomas Ince, The Culver Studios has been home to some of the most famous productions in Hollywood history, including Gone with the Wind, Citizen Kane and E.T.

-Hackman Capital Partners embraced the studio’s star-studded legacy with an Innovation Plan to completely modernize the lot—more than doubling its size—for next-generation entertainment.
+Hackman Capital Partners, which purchased the studio in 2014, embraced the studio’s star-studded legacy with an Innovation Plan to completely modernize the lot—more than doubling its size—for next-generation entertainment.
 All while preserving the site’s historic structures.

-The now 720,850-square-foot campus includes the Mansion and bungalows, five brand new buildings, totaling 550,000 square feet, and two parking structures with 1930 spaces.
-All in all, the campus offers 619,850 square feet of creative office and state-of-the-art production support space, seven stages totaling 96,263 square feet, and 4,736 square feet of stage support space.
+The now 720,850-square-foot campus includes the iconic Mansion and bungalows, five brand new buildings, totaling 554,000 square feet, and two parking structures with 1930 spaces.
+All in all, the campus offers 619,850 square feet of creative office and state-of-the-art production support space, six stages totaling 92,000 square feet and 7,000 square feet of stage support space.

 The Culver Studios was designed with several sustainable features and planning principals, and anticipates LEED Gold Certification in Spring of 2022.